waldt/elb2es/README.md

-Simple lambda script to load ELB S3 logs into lambda
+Simple lambda script to load ELB S3 logs into ES via lambda

 # setup
 * install the requirements via PIP in a virtual env